-While the mince is simmering, you can boil the potatoes in a pot of salted water for 10 to 15 minutes until they are soft enough to mash.
+While the beef is simmering, you can boil the potatoes in a pot of salted water for 10 to 15 minutes until they are soft enough to mash.

 Add the topping

-Spoon the mashed potatoes on top of the mince and then spread them evenly with a fork.
+Spoon the mashed potatoes on top of the ground beef and then spread them evenly with a fork.
 You will probably find that you get some gravy mixing in with the potatoes.
 Don’t worry – you are going to cover it with cheese and breadcrumbs, so it won’t show.